Maceris/Ikala-Plugins/Example-Plugin/README.md

 Additionally while the `plugin.yml` file is important for a plugin to be loaded, it's also where name and version information is pulled when generating the distributable jars so it is very important to update that information.

+You will also want to update this file and `CHANGELOG.md` to contain your own information.